ibm-cloud-docs/vmwaresolutions/archiref/mission-critical/mcv-archi-overview.md

 ## Consumability
 {: #mcv-archi-overview-consume}

-Mission Critical Workloads are offered in the standard {{site.data.keyword.vmwaresolutions_short}} ordering flow, similar to the standard VCenter Server offering.
-A new {{site.data.keyword.cloud_notm}} user experience is available to support the Mission Critical Workloads order flow due to the overall complexity of the process.
+Multizone instances are offered in the standard {{site.data.keyword.vmwaresolutions_short}} ordering flow, similar to the standard VCenter Server offering.
+A new {{site.data.keyword.cloud_notm}} user experience is available to support the Multizone order flow due to the overall complexity of the process.

 ## Ordering and management
 {: #mcv-archi-overview-order}

-Mission Critical Workloads instances are intended to be primarily ordered and managed by IBM GTS or by specific customer personnel as part of an IBM GTS managed Services Engagement.

-Support is provided by an IBM GTS and the {{site.data.keyword.vmwaresolutions_short}} Devops team.

-Initial provision and configuration are provided by {{site.data.keyword.vmwaresolutions_short}} automation, along with the ability to scale-up and scale-down capacity.

-Day 2 operation and management activities are not part of the automation process and are the responsibility of IBM GTS or customer personnel.
-Day 2 operation and management activities include:
+Day 2 operation and management activities are not part of the automation process and are the responsibility of customer personnel.

+Day 2 operation and management include the following activities:
 * Monitoring
 * Management and operation
 * Disaster recovery